17 Best Seafood Chain Restaurants in America

-There are over 500 Captain D’s Seafood Kitchen locations in 24 states.
+There are over 500 Captain D’s locations in 24 states.

-The first Captain D’s Seafood Kitchen was opened under the name “Mr. D’s Seafood and Hamburgers” in Donelson, Tennessee, in 1969.
+Their first restaurant was opened under the name “Mr. D’s Seafood and Hamburgers” in Donelson, Tennessee, in 1969.

 In 1974, Mr. D’s Seafood and Hamburgers changed its name to what we know now, Captain D’s.

-The Captain D’s Seafood Kitchen menu includes various seafood, including catfish, wild-caught salmon, tilapia, shrimp, and white fish.
+The Captain D’s menu includes various seafood, including catfish, wild-caught salmon, tilapia, shrimp, and white fish.